microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Conventions.md

 - `End` can not use automatic variables except `$PSRule`.
   Most methods and properties of `$PSRule` are not available in `End`.

-By default, the `Process` block used.
+By default, the `Process` block is used.
 For example:

 ```powershell